RohanCalculus/StarSizeAI/README.md

 6. Contributions (name of the contributors of this project, if someone else wants to contribute they can contact you guys)

 YOU CAN ALWAYS BEAUTIFY it to attract readers attention

+## Create your Dataset to use it on Webapp
+* You can use [this file](https://github.com/SpartificialUdemy/project_1/blob/main/create_data.py) to create your dataset
+* Just make sure to change the star size variable and run the file
+* Or you can use [this demo dataset](https://github.com/SpartificialUdemy/project_1/blob/main/input_star_data.csv) if you don't want to recreate data